 On the contrary, experienced breeders spend years researching the genetics of a particular breed.
 They have acquired valuable knowledge, and know what works and what doesn’t.
 But more importantly, their dogs have excellent health, and minimal chances of genetic imperfections.
 Moreover, Their bloodline is much more authentic as they have an extensive command of the history of Bully Pit bloodlines.

-Both these breeders are pioneers in American Bully XLs.
+Both these breeders are pioneers in XL standard bully.
 Since the XL variety is somewhat of a rarity, there aren’t many breeders who’ve made a name for their XL bloodlines.

 Breeding the American Bully XL